Cotalker/documentation/docs/documentation/admin/survey/survey_overview.md

 - [**Text**](/docs/documentation/admin/survey/components/text_component): _Inserts text into the survey.
 Usually used as instructions._
 - [**Written Answer**](/docs/documentation/admin/survey/components/written_answer): _Users can write a reply to the question.
 This component can also be configured to read QR Codes or NFC input on mobile devices._
-- [**Multiple choice**](/docs/documentation/admin/survey/components/multiple_choice): _Users have multiple choice answers.
-This component can be configured to display more options as certain answers are given._
+- [**Multiple choice**](/docs/documentation/admin/survey/components/multiple_choice): _Give users multiple choice questions.
+This component can be configured as a dynamic survey, i.e., to display more options as certain answers are given._
 - [**Rating**](docs/documentation/admin/survey/components/rating): _Users can rate an item with "stars"._
 - [**Date and time**](/docs/documentation/admin/survey/components/date_and_time): _Answers are received in date or date & time format._
 - [**Location**](/docs/documentation/admin/survey/components/location): _GPS location is given as answer.
 Only available in mobile applications."_